Introduction

 Impact on Citizens

 Contaminated groundwater has severe implications for the health and well-being of local communities.
 Residents relying on private wells for drinking water are particularly vulnerable to the effects of pollution.
 Contaminants such as nitrates, bacteria, and pesticides can cause a range of health issues, including gastrointestinal illnesses, methemoglobinemia (blue baby syndrome), and long-term risks such as cancer.
-Beyond health impacts, water contamination can also decrease property values, leading to economic hardships for affected families.
+Beyond health impacts, water contamination tends to decrease property values, leading to economic hardships for affected families.

 Best Management Practices (BMPs) for Farming on Karst Aquifers